Baking products that I think should never be in your kitchen are listed below. I think that these are the absolute minimum we can do–do you agree?

 I wonder just how many of you made it all the way down here?
 How many of you now hate me, will stop following me?
 Who thinks I’m absolutely wrong about all the baking products I just posted?

 I think it’s sad that it’s come to this.
 I don’t think anyone in history ever had to argue about the quality of their food the way we now do.
 There are discrepancies in what the facts truly are.
 We have no sense of reliability in how our food is grown, processed and labeled.
-Unfortunately, we are also cooking less whole foods and buying more prepackaged, processed and instant products.
+Unfortunately, we are also cooking less whole foods and buying more prepackaged, processed, and instant baking products.

 And that’s just the tip of the iceberg, I’m afraid.